jacobposchl/snn-jepa/experiments/multi_session/README.md

 ## Future: torch_brain

 [torch_brain](https://github.com/neuro-galaxy/torch_brain) will be integrated for multi-recording training, optimized data loading, and models (e.g. POYO).
-The experiment pipeline will then consume the same pre-built dataset format.
+The experiment pipeline will then consume the same pre-built Parquet dataset format.